List of National Defence Academy alumni: Ashoka Chakra

-Eleven NDA officers have received the Ashok Chakra, India's highest peacetime gallantry award.
+Twelve NDA officers have received the Ashok Chakra, India's highest peacetime gallantry award.
 Of them, one is from the Air Force and the remainder are from the Army.
-Ten officers received the award posthumously.
+Eleven officers received the award posthumously.
 Wing commander Rakesh Sharma of the Air Force is the only living NDA Air Force officer to receive the award.

 Kirti Chakra

-Forty NDA alumni have received the Kirti Chakra, India's second-highest peacetime gallantry award.
-Of these, seven are from the Air Force and the remainder from the Army.
-Notable recipients include Colonel Neelakantan Jayachandran Nair, who is also an Ashok Chakra recipient Lieutenant colonel Nectar Sanjenbam who is also a Shaurya Chakra recipient.
+Forty five NDA alumni have received the Kirti Chakra, India's second-highest peacetime gallantry award.
+Notable recipients include Colonel Neelakantan Jayachandran Nair, who is also an Ashok Chakra recipient and Lieutenant colonel Nectar Sanjenbam who is also a Shaurya Chakra recipient.

 Shaurya Chakra

-A total of 135 NDA alumni have received the Shaurya Chakra, India's third-highest peacetime gallantry award.
-Eighty-nine are from the Army, 18 from the Navy and 28 from the Air Force.
+A total of 152 NDA alumni have received the Shaurya Chakra, India's third-highest peacetime gallantry award.
 Notable recipients include Major Rajiv Kumar Joon, who is also an Ashok Chakra recipient.